HotaruCMS/HotaruCMS/content/plugins/activity/readme.txt

 1. Upload the "activity" folder to your plugins folder.
 2. Install it from Admin -> Plugin Management
 3. Edit settings in Admin -> Activity
+4. Enable the widget in Admin -> Widgets

 Changelog
 ---------